rogergao2333/MGMT_405_final_project/README.md

 ## 4.Analysis

+The Python Notebook to do the analysis is under `code` folder, named as  `405analysis.ipynb`.

 This analysis utilizes python to explore the relationship between Airbnb pricing and restaurant availability across different neighborhoods.
 The key takeaways from the study are as follows:

 ### Key Results